About T-PORTS

 T-Ports’ infrastructure strategy centres on developing a more financially feasible ports model.
 This includes shallow water ports with a lower build cost and smaller environmental footprint requiring modest throughput, providing sound financial returns to investors.

-The ports constructed by T-Ports will be multi-user and multi-commodity transhipment ports, with the first at Lucky Bay on Eyre Peninsula and a second planned for Wallaroo on Yorke Peninsula.
-Lucky Bay’s development has been based on agricultural product and over time, will be expanded to allow export of local minerals.
+The ports constructed by T-Ports are multi-user and multi-commodity transhipment ports, with the first at Lucky Bay on Eyre Peninsula and a second now built at Wallaroo on Yorke Peninsula.
+Lucky Bay’s development has been based on agricultural product and over time, will expand to allow the export of non-grain / mineral commodities.

 T-Ports – bringing the port to the product